WesleyClements/rollup-plugin-raw-wasm/README.md

 # @wesley-clements/rollup-plugin-raw-wasm

-A Rollup which allows loading `wasm` raw files.
+A Rollup which allows loading `wasm` raw paths.
 This is just [the official Rollup wasm plugin](https://github.com/rollup/plugins/tree/master/packages/wasm) but does not instaniate a WebAssembly module.

 ## Requirements